StuartBarnum/R-for-Data-Science/README.md

-Wickham and Grolemund's book, *R for Data Science*, may be found at <http://r4ds.had.co.nz>.
+Hadley Wickham and Garrett Grolemund's book, *R for Data Science*, may be found at <http://r4ds.had.co.nz>.

 Complete sets of solutions: